Kristof89Szabo/milestonetwothree/src/main/java/com/exam/springboot-micronaut/MICRONAUTREADME.md

 DELETE -> DELETE
 ```

 A REST implementation should be `STATELESS`!

-It means a Client and a Server don`t need to store any information
-about each other, and every request and response (cycle) is **independent** from all others.
+In a RESTful architecture, the client is typically stateful.
+The statelessness of REST refers to the server not
+maintaining any knowledge of the client's state.
+However, the client can maintain its own state, such as user session
+information or context, between requests.

 ![](../../../../resources/springboot-micronaut/img_5.png)

 Advantages:

 - `Scalability`: REST APIs are highly scalable because they follow a stateless client-server model.
 The server does not
   need to maintain any client state between requests, which allows for better horizontal scaling and improved